West Midlands Fire Service

 West Midlands Fire Service (WMFS) is the fire and rescue service for the metropolitan county of West Midlands, England.
-The service is the second largest in England, after London Fire Brigade.
 The service has 38 fire stations, with a blended fleet of vehicles and specialist resources.

-The service is led by Interim Chief Fire Officer Wayne Brown, who is overseen by the West Midlands Fire Authority.
+The service is led by a Chief Executive Officer who is overseen by the West Midlands Fire Authority.
 The Fire Authority is made up of 15 councillors who represent the seven councils within the West Midlands area.

 The service's headquarters is located in Nechells in Birmingham, which is also the home to Staffordshire and West Midlands Fire Control.
 The control room, based at WMFS headquarters is the main incident management and mobilising centre for both WMFS and Staffordshire Fire and Rescue Service.

 History

 The service was created in 1974, when the West Midlands county came into being.
 Prior to its creation, each of the county boroughs in the West Midlands area (Birmingham, Coventry, Dudley, Solihull, Walsall, Warley, West Bromwich and Wolverhampton) had their own fire brigade, the largest of which was the City of Birmingham Fire Brigade.
-WMFS was created by a merger of these, plus parts of Warwickshire Fire Brigade.
+WMFS was created by a merger of these county borough fire brigades, plus fire stations from the fire brigades of Warwickshire, Worcestershire and Staffordshire.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
-On a scale of outstanding, good, requires improvement and inadequate, West Midlands Fire and Rescue Service was rated as follows:
+Every fire and rescue service in England and Wales is subjected to a periodic statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspection investigates how well the service performs in each of three areas.
+On a scale of outstanding, good, requires improvement and inadequate, West Midlands Fire and Rescue Service has been rated as follows: